nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L5 - Simple Wiring and Injection.md

 The Spring container will fetch the _projectRepository_ bean for us and inject it in our service class.

-Note that **since we have a single constructor, the _@Autowired_ annotation is optional**.

-If we define more than one constructor and we want one of them to inject dependencies on creating the bean, then we need to add _@Autowired_ on the required constructor.
+Note that **since we have a single constructor, the _@Autowired_ annotation is optional.
+If we define more than one constructor and we want one of them to inject dependencies on creating the bean, then we need to add _@Autowired_ on the required constructor.**

 Overall, constructor based dependency injection is clean and doesn't introduce any container specific classes, annotations or other dependencies.